trustwallet/developer/trust-provider/trust-provider.md

 ```

 ### Sign Transaction
-After getting the user account for a specific network, you can sign a transaction using `trustProvider.signTransaction(network: number, transaction: any)` method:
+After getting the user account for a specific network, you can sign a transaction using `trustProvider.signTransaction({network: number, transaction: any})` method:

 ```javascript
 const network = 118; // Atom (SLIP-44)